 However, where Sendinblue really shines is in the all-in-one platform when creating cross-channel marketing campaigns.
 You’ll have what you need here when you’re ready for it, all at a highly competitive price point.
 For lots of reasons, Sendinblue offers one of the best free email marketing tools out there.

 3. Benchmark Email: Best For Low Learning Curve

 Benchmark’s free email software plan is best for any type of small business, but it’s built with ease of use for beginners in mind when it comes to creating your first campaign.
 Guided workflows with an attractive UI provide clear direction to create a complete campaign.

-While Benchmark certainly puts a focus on making things accessible and easy to use for small businesses, at the core, it is built to adapt and scale, serving large organizations such as UNICEF and Kaiser-Permanente through its enterprise plans.
+While Benchmark certainly puts a focus on making things accessible and easy to use for small businesses.
+At the core, it is built to adapt and scale.
 So when it is time for your business to upgrade, you’ll find plenty of support and tools to do so.